zoharbabin/prompetize/project_plan.md

 ---

-## Lessons Learned and Best Practices
+## Lessons Learned From Past Project and Best Practices

 1. **Modular Design is Key:**
    A clear separation of concerns (UI, services, plugins) improves maintainability and scalability.